How Modern Treasury Invented Event Locking

 You might know that payment providers often implement notifications, where they let clients specify a callback URL that is meant to receive event messages.

-We’ve already discuss that sending these kinds of messages only once is impossible:
+We’ve already discussed that sending these kinds of messages only once is impossible:

 Crypto enthusiasts will tell you all about The Byzantine Generals Problem, but this is what it boils down to: from your end, you can’t say if the other party has received your message.
 What you can do, though, is send your message multiple times, and hope that one of them reaches its destination.